Ukraine Urged To Protect Journalist Threatened Over Her Reporting

 Human Rights Watch (HRW) is urging Ukraine's authorities to investigate death threats against a local independent journalist who has written about the alleged influence of far-right groups on a fact-checking website, and ensure that she and her family are safe.

-Kateryna Serhatskova was targeted in social media posts in which people posted personal information, including photographs of her son, the New York-based watchdog said in a statement on July 14.
+Kateryna Sergatskova was targeted in social media posts in which people posted personal information, including photographs of her son, the New York-based watchdog said in a statement on July 14.

 “Journalists should not have to fear for their lives because of what they report,” said Hugh Williamson, Europe and Central Asia director at HRW.

-Williamson called on Ukraine to "stand up for free speech and protect" Serhatskova and others "who are repeatedly targeted for legitimate journalism."
+Williamson called on Ukraine to "stand up for free speech and protect" Sergatskova and others "who are repeatedly targeted for legitimate journalism."

 On July 3, Zaborona published an article detailing alleged friendships between the leaders of far-right or neo-Nazi groups and the directors of StopFake.org, a website that aims to stop the dissemination of false information about Ukraine.